The averaging period used for the following assessment was 1981-2010.

 The weather was characterized by low pressure bringing rather cool, cloudy conditions with showers or longer spells of rain on most days.
 Warm, dry, sunny days were notably absent.

 The mean temperature was 1.1 °C below the 1981-2010 average, and it was the coolest July since 1993.
-Rainfall amounts varied from somewhat above normal in County Down to somewhat below in County Fermanagh.
+Rainfall was above average in most areas, but near average in County Fermanagh.
 All areas were duller than usual.

 1st to 10th: